ihaveamac/ninfs/README.md

 # fuse-3ds
-fuse-3ds enables you to read and write files for the Nintendo 3DS without extracting or separate decryption.

-Since it acts like a virtual filesystem, you can browse it with a file manager (e.g. Windows/File Explorer and Finder) and use any tools to read from it.
-Certain ones like NAND and SD can also be written back to.
-All encryption is transparently handled by fuse-3ds.
+fuse-3ds is the best and most efficient way to extract data for the Nintendo 3DS.
+It works by presenting a virtual filesystem with the contents of your games, NAND, or SD card contents, and you can browse and copy out just the files that you need.

 ## Example uses
 * Mount a NAND backup and browse CTRNAND, TWLNAND, and others, and write back to them without having to extract and decrypt them first.